JeffSouzaXD/JeffSouzaXD/README.md

 In the realm of data analysis, I'm delving deep into the Python universe, with a special emphasis on machine learning.
 The ability to extract insights and create predictive models is fascinating, and I'm eager to further explore the possibilities this field offers.

-In the realm of development, my passion lies primarily in front-end.
-It's in this area that I can unleash my creativity, designing amazing and interactive user experiences.
-Furthermore, my interest in game development is a real fuel for my curiosity.
-I leverage my JavaScript skills to dive into this exciting world of gaming.
+In the realm of development, I'm thrilled to share that I'm expanding my skills in both front-end and back-end.
+My goal is to become a full-stack developer, capable of excelling in both areas.
+The versatility and challenges presented by both domains constantly drive me to seek knowledge and enhance my abilities.

 <div style = "display: inline_block"></br>
     <img align_item ="center" alt = "HTML5" src = "https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white"/>